-object An instance of class Spectra that contains identification data, as defined by the sequence argument.

-$identification \quad character (1) \ with \ the \ name \ of \ the \ spectra \ variable \ that \ defines \ whether \ a \ scan$ lead to an identification (typically containing the identified peptides sequence in proteomics).
+object An instance of class Spectra that contains identification data, as defined by the sequence argument. identification character(1) with the name of the spectra variable that defines whether a scan lead to an identification (typically containing the identified peptides sequence in proteomics).
 The absence of identification is encode by an NA.
-Default is f A factor defining how to split object for parallelized processing.
-Default is dataOrigin(x), i.e. each raw data files is processed in parallel.
+Default is "sequence". f A factor defining how to split object for parallelized processing.
+Default is $dataOrigin(x)$ , i.e. each raw data files is processed in parallel.
+BPPARAM Parallel setup configuration.
+See BiocParallel::bpparam() for details.